Healthcare in Ethiopia: History

-Health Extension program
+Health Extension Program

-The Health Extension program was introduced in 2002/03 with a fundamental philosophy that if the right health knowledge and skill is transferred, households can take responsibility for producing and maintaining their own health.
+The Health Extension Program (HEP) was introduced in 2002/03 with a fundamental philosophy that if the right health knowledge and skill is transferred, households can take responsibility for producing and maintaining their own health.
 It is a community-based intervention designed to make basic health services accessible to the rural and underserved segments of the population.
 The HEP was launched in the four big agrarian regions, expanded to the remaining regions in subsequent years.

 It was planned to cover all rural kebeles with the aim of achieving universal primary health care coverage by 2008.
 Services are organized along geographic lines with construction of a comprehensive network of primary health care units throughout the country with one health post in every rural kebele of 5000 people linked to a referral health center.
 A health post is a two-room structure of most peripheral health care unit and the first level for the provision of healthcare for the community, emphasizing preventive and promotive care.
 33,819 health extension workers were trained and deployed surpassing the target of 33,033.
 Model households who have been trained and graduated have reached a cumulative total of 4,061,532 from an eligible total of 15,850,457 households.
 This only represented a coverage of 26% leaving a huge gap of more than 11 million households to be trained.

 The total number of health professionals increased from the baseline of 6,191 in 2004/05 to 14,416 in 2009/10 but this was only 89% of the target.
 Equipping Health posts with medical kits remained a major challenge.
 Only 83.1% or 13,510 HPs out the planned target of 16,253 were fully equipped.
 Supportive supervision technical, reference books for rural HEP and manuals for school health program were prepared.
 An implementation Manual for Pastoralist and semi-pastoralist areas was finalized and distributed to respective regions.